csharp-reflexion

 In this example,

-• We are obtaining the Name property of the Person class using reflection
+• We are getting the Name property of the Person class using reflection

 • Then, we use the SetValue() method to change its value to “Luis”.

-Reflection allows us to create instances of dynamic types at runtime using Activator.CreateInstance.
+Reflection allows creating instances of types dynamically at runtime using Activator.CreateInstance.

 Type typePerson = typeof(Person);